 As is the policy in most university writing tutorial facilities, papers cannot be dropped off for feedback, edited, or proofread.
 Assistants do not discuss grades or “do the writing” for the student.

-Instructors who would like to schedule a class tour to the Writing Commons may do so by clicking here.
+Instructors are welcome to schedule a class tour with the Writing Commons.
 An assistant will meet you and your class in or outside the Writing Commons Lobby on the 4th floor of the Library to provide a presentation about the basics of the Writing Center.